kairosity/mp4-lionize/README.md

 ## 9. User Portal: Order History

-When a user orders of the products on sale, a record of that order is stored in the database and the User Portal "Orders" page displays these records for the user to access their order data.
+When a user orders one of the products on sale, a record of that order is stored in the database and the User Portal "Orders" page displays these records for the user to access their order data.

 <details>
 <summary><b>click for features</b></summary>

 <br>

-- The order history information listed includes: the first 5 characters of the order number, the date of the order, the items in the order & the quantity of them ordered and the order total including VAT.
+- The order history information listed includes: the first 5 characters of the order number, the date of the order, the items in the order & the quantity ordered and the order total including VAT.

 - The orders are listed with the most recent orders at the top.